-Seventy years ago, on June 24, 1948, the Soviet Union closed all surface routes into the western zone of Berlin.
+On June 24, 1948, the Soviet Union closed all surface routes into the western zone of Berlin.
 Citing "technical difficulties," the Soviets blockaded the city, hoping to force the United States, Great Britain, and France to abandon Berlin and thus sabotage currency reforms and the unification of the western zone of Germany.
 The Allied response was neither retreat nor war, but a unique reply made possible only by aviation - an airlift.
 Two days after West Berlin was sealed off, the first transport plane of "Operation Vittles" landed with vital supplies.
 For 18 months, American and British aircrews literally flew around-the-clock bringing coal, food, medicine, and all of the other necessities of life to the 2 million inhabitants of war-ravaged West Berlin.
 Despite impossible odds, the Berlin Airlift succeeded in winning this, the first battle of the Cold War.

 By prior arrangement before the blockade, the US, Britain, and France had secured air rights to three narrow 20-mile-wide corridors over east Germany into Berlin.
 The shortest was 110 miles long.
 Aircraft were flown into Berlin along the northern and southern corridors.
 All planes leaving the city used the central corridor.

 With the total support of President Harry S. Truman, the military governor of the American zone in Germany, Gen. Lucius D. Clay, organized the airlift.
 Although pressured by countless calls to abandon Berlin, Clay stood firm.
 His resolve and ability became the driving force behind this massive task.